nurdwerks/storymaker/Books/Book 4 - The Stone Season/Chapter 02 - The New Rules.md

 ### Scene 4: The Law

 - **Key Event:** Ria stands on debris and declares a new set of laws for the Undercity: survival depends on utility and caloric intake, not previous rank.
-  - _Character Defining Moment:_ **Angelica Vance** — Accepts Ria's logic and steps back from helping the noble, hardening her resolve for the sake of survival.
+  - _Character Defining Moment:_ **Angelica Ward** — Accepts Ria's logic and steps back from helping the noble, hardening her resolve for the sake of survival.
   - _Key Dialog:_ **Ria:** "Zenith laws are for full bellies.
 Down here, the only law is caloric intake.
 You work, you eat.
 You steal, you die."
-  - _Key Dialog:_ **Ria:** "There are no seats on the council here, Vance.
+  - _Key Dialog:_ **Ria:** "There are no seats on the council here, Ward.
 There is only the food chain.
 Are you eating, or are you meat?"
-  - _Key Dialog:_ **Angelica Vance:** "Morality is a luxury we left upstairs.
+  - _Key Dialog:_ **Angelica Ward:** "Morality is a luxury we left upstairs.
 Move."

 ---

 _Summarized from Book 4 source material._